 The romantic location of Tintagel, a rock-bound peninsula connected to mainland Cornwall by the slenderest of land bridges, studded — even as early as the 12th century — with mysterious ruins of earlier occupation, makes it a location for local legends right out of central casting.

 The Earl of Cornwall Was a Fan of the Book

 It’s not a new phenomenon.
 In the early 13th century, King Henry III made his brother, Richard, Earl of Cornwall.
-Not long after, Richard bought the 'island' of Tyntagel and built himself a castle there.
-About 100 years earlier, the chronicler Geoffrey of Monmouth wrote History of the Kings of Britain in which he put Tintagel on the map, so to speak, by weaving it into the origins of Arthur, powerful King of Britain, Ireland a parts of Europe.
+Not long after, Richard bought the 'island' of Tintagel and built himself a castle there.
+About 100 years earlier, the chronicler Geoffrey of Monmouth wrote History of the Kings of Britain in which he put Tintagel on the map, so to speak, by weaving it into the origins of Arthur, powerful King of Britain, Ireland, and parts of Europe.
 He may have been drawing upon oral traditions of the peninsula as the stronghold of earlier rulers of Cornwall.
-It was the first written mention of Tintagel and the text became the 12th century equivalent of an international best seller.
+It was the first written mention of Tintagel and the text became the 12th century equivalent of an international bestseller.

 Arthur became a popular figure among the cultured and well-read of the period.
 Richard must have been attracted by Tintagel's literary fame because he traded several other manors for this small and virtually useless piece of land.
 He hardly used the castle and rarely visited Cornwall.
 It's possible that Richard wanted to strengthen his legitimacy as ruler of Cornwall and acquired Tintagel, according to English Heritage which manages the site, "to recreate the scene from Geoffrey of Monmouth’s story and, in so doing, write himself into the mythology of King Arthur. "